proxmox/ceph/ceph/doc/rados/configuration/bluestore-config-ref.rst

 BlueStore manages either one, two, or (in certain cases) three storage devices.

 In the simplest case, BlueStore consumes a single (primary) storage device.
-The storage device is normally partitioned into two parts:

-#.
-A small partition is formatted with XFS and contains basic metadata
-   for the OSD.
-This *data directory* includes information about the OSD (its identifier, which cluster it belongs to, and its private keyring).

-#.
-The rest of the device is normally a large partition occupying the
-   rest of the device that is managed directly by BlueStore contains all of the actual data.
-This *primary device* is normally identifed by a ``block`` symlink in data directory.
+The storage device is normally used as a whole, occupying the full device that is managed directly by BlueStore.
+This *primary device* is normally identified by a ``block`` symlink in the data directory.

+The data directory is a ``tmpfs`` mount which gets populated (at boot time, or when ``ceph-volume`` activates it) with all the common OSD files that hold information about the OSD, like: its identifier, which cluster it belongs to, and its private keyring.

 It is also possible to deploy BlueStore across two additional devices:

-* A *WAL device* can be used for BlueStore's internal journal or write-ahead log.
-It is identified by the ``block.wal`` symlink in the data directory.
+* A *WAL device* (identified as ``block.wal`` in the data directory) can be used for BlueStore's internal journal or write-ahead log.
 It is only useful to use a WAL device if the device is faster than the primary device (e.g., when it is on an SSD and the primary device is an HDD).
-* A *DB device* can be used for storing BlueStore's internal metadata.
+* A *DB device* (identified as ``block.db`` in the data directory) can be used for storing BlueStore's internal metadata.
 BlueStore (or rather, the embedded RocksDB) will put as much metadata as it can on the DB device to improve performance.
 If the DB device fills up, metadata will spill back onto the primary device (where it would have been otherwise).
 Again, it is only helpful to provision a DB device if it is faster than the primary device.

 If there is only a small amount of fast storage available (e.g., less than a gigabyte), we recommend using it as a WAL device.
 If there is